riskybacon/simulation/gpu_ps_comparison/copy_to_pbo/README.md

 Gravity simulation performed using OpenGL FBOs and a fragment shader.
-There is ingle gravity source in the scene.
-New positions are calculated using Newton's 2nd law with RK4.
+There is a single gravity source in the scene.
+New positions are calculated using Newton's 2nd law and RK4.

 The computation is performed in a fragment shader and the resulting output is copied from an OpenGL texture map to a GL_ARRAY_BUFFER.
 The hope is that